GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 1. **Initial Response to CEO:** Analyze the CEO's demands in the context of SRE principles.
 Are there any parts of his demand that clash with those principles?
 Discuss your analysis with your team-mates and coach.
 You can also do a short role-play with one of you acting as the CEO.

+   > [!NOTE]
-   > **Note**: The focus on the role-play should be on articulating your reasoning and how it aligns with SRE principles.
+   > The focus on the role-play should be on articulating your reasoning and how it aligns with SRE principles.
 The focus shouldn't be on trying to persuade the CEO to change their mind (this isn't a communication/negotiation workshop).

 1. **Information Gathering:** You're not alone in this quest for stability!
 To improve Movie Guru's stability, you'll need to collaborate with others.
 Identify the key stakeholders within the company and determine what information you need from each of them to achieve your reliability goals.